If you’re like most of the world’s population, one of your top three new year’s resolutions must be: I have to lose weight.

 The truth of the matter is, weight loss, like any goal, requires discipline, effort, change of lifestyle, and creating time.

 Put simply, you can’t eat all you want and lose weight.
-You also can’t lose the weight without effort and you can’t hope to maintain the weight you lost, if you don’t change your lifestyle.
+You also can’t lose weight without effort and you can’t hope to maintain the weight you lost if you don’t change your lifestyle.